zheryu/EyeTracking/README.md

 # EyeTracking
-Project to use ICA to tell whether person is paying attention or not to see the implications on learning.
+A project to use ICA to tell whether person is paying attention or not to see the implications on learning.